jalogut/presentations/README.md

 # Presentations
-Repository to share the slides of my presentations
+Repository to share the slides of my presentations in `pdf` format